ClickHouse/clickpipes-terraform-modules/modules/aws-msk-vpc-endpoint-service/README.md

 This module creates an AWS MSK provisioned Express cluster and exposes each broker to ClickPipes through an AWS PrivateLink VPC endpoint service backed by a broker-specific Network Load Balancer.

-It is intended for cases where MSK multi-VPC connectivity is not available or not sufficient, including cross-region PrivateLink testing and MSK Express brokers.
+It is intended for cases where MSK multi-VPC connectivity is not available or not sufficient, including cross-region PrivateLink and MSK Express brokers.

 It creates: